yamaton/vscode-h2o/README.md

 # Shell script command completion

+⚠️As of 2022-02-23, we are experiencing performance issues.⚠️ We're working on it so please come back in a few days.

 This extension adds autocomplete and introspection of commands to the **Shell Script mode**.

 * Command-line option/flag completion